BenjaminTang123/lightweight-cstring/README.md

         // so you don't need to reference it anymore
 	// Get the string in a, Print the contents of a printf("%s\n", getData(a));

+	// Small programs don't need to add this
+	// But the big program must add this!!! free(a.stringData);

+	return 0;
 }
 ```
 <br><br>